AliceAlicek2304/fcj-workshop/content/5-Workshop/5.2-Prerequiste/3-Create-db-sg/_index.md

 ![Create the Security Group](/images/2/0003.png?featherlight=false&width=90pc)

-**ðŸ’¡ Pro Tip**: You can modify security group rules at any time, and the changes take effect immediately.
+**💡 Pro Tip**: You can modify security group rules at any time, and the changes take effect immediately.
 This allows you to adjust access controls as your application requirements evolve.

-\*\*⚠️\ Warning\*\*: It is a best practice to use separate security groups for your RDS instances and EC2 instances.
+\*\*⚠️ Warning\*\*: It is a best practice to use separate security groups for your RDS instances and EC2 instances.
 This separation provides better security isolation and makes it easier to manage permissions for each resource type independently.

 ![Security Group Created](/images/2/0004.png?featherlight=false&width=90pc)